emv6/Hybrid_Assembly/README.md

 ![bash](https://img.shields.io/badge/language-bash-green)

 All bioinformatic analysis was conducted on the New Zealand eScience Infrastructure [NeSI](https://github.com/nesi).
-FastQC used for QC of the Illumina sequencing of the 23 *S. aureus* samples.
+FastQC used for QC of the Illumina sequencing of the 11 *S. aureus* samples.

 ## FastQC
-[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) was used to check for QC of the samples for adaptor content and sequence quality
+[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) was used to check for QC the Illumina data of all the samples checking for adaptor content and sequence quality

 ```#!/bin/bash -e
 #SBATCH --cpus-per-task=8 --mem 50Gb --time 1:00:00 -J FASTQC_EV